hrdikshrma/MachineLearning101/README.md

 Welcome to **MachineLearning101**!
 This repository is a personal compilation of Machine Learning codes implementations.
 It is structured to reinforce learning from first principles and help with interview preparation in Data Science and Machine Learning roles.

+**NOTE:** The goal of the above codes is not to get the best results on a given dataset.
+The primary objective is to examine how a model is implemented.
+Kindly look into in-depth performance-enhancing techniques depending on your data.

 ## 🧠 What's Inside

 - ✅ Hands-on code implementations of fundamental ML algorithms